We know violence against children is ugly!

 In the USA, Children are more apt to die from violence and neglect than from accidents.
 Child violence permanently disables 18,000 children and youth every year and seriously injures 565,000 are seriously injured every year.3

-Sadly, violence and neglect against children kills more than 3 children every day in America.
+Sadly, violence and neglect against children kills 5 children every day in America.
 Most of the children who die are younger than six years of age.
 Of these fatalities, 85 percent were under the age of six; 44 percent of the children were under the age of one.4

 One in five children will be sexually abused by the age of 18 and 97% of individuals institutionalized for violent crimes were themselves abused as children.
 5